 The following day, any codfish leftovers from Christmas Eve (Roupa Velha) are refreshed and served again at Christmas lunch.

-For Christmas dinner, meats take center stage; for example: roasted turkey (Peru), marinated goat (Cabrito), or lamb (Borrego).
+For Christmas dinner, meats take center stage; for example, roasted turkey (Peru), marinated goat (Cabrito), or lamb (Borrego).

 Finally, the king cake (Bolo Rei) and queen cake (Bolo Rainha) reign supreme.